 In 2008, Professor Cowie was appointed to the College of Senior Investigators at the National Institute for Health Research (NIHR).
 The college was set up to support researchers who are making the most outstanding contribution to people-focused health research in the NHS.

 Professor Cowie also chairs a whole range of projects in breathlessness across north-west London, as part of the Collaboration for Leadership in Applied Health Research and Care (CLAHRC) initiative.
 This ensures that physicians, allied health professionals, managers and patients work together to implement exciting new ways of working to improve the care and experience of those with breathlessness.
 A particular emphasis is on people who do not fit into one particular diagnostic pathway; in these cases, joint working is really important so that patients have a rapid and tailored approach to their care.

-E-health is a particular area of interest for Professor Cowie – using modern communications technology to support more effective and efficient delivery of care.
-He leads the European Society of Cardiology’s e-health workstream, representing over 30,000 cardiologists across more than 50 countries, and has been appointed to the European Commission’s working group on m-health.
+E-health is a particular area of interest for Professor Cowie – using technology to support more effective and efficient delivery of care.
+He leads the European Society of Cardiology’s e-health workstream, representing over 30,000 cardiologists across more than 50 countries, and has been appointed to the European Commission’s working group on mobile health (m-health).
 Having developed a remote monitoring service at Royal Brompton Hospital, and testing many new technologies in clinical trials, Professor Cowie says: “It is exciting to see research move into practice ever more quickly.”

 Professor Cowie, who studied medicine at Aberdeen University and trained in cardiology at University College and Imperial College London, has published more than 200 scientific papers.
 He has also contributed to a number of book chapters and textbooks, and his work has been cited in the scientific literature more than 10,000 times.
 He has been involved in research studies that have been published in journals including the New England Journal of Medicine, The Lancet, British Medical Journal and European Heart Journal.